earthlab/neon-veg/README.md

 ================

 1. Download the Woody Plant Vegetation Structure data.
 This data product from the [NEON Data Portal](http://data.neonscience.org/home) is named **"NEON_struct-woody-plant.zip"** by default.
-2. Navigate to your `neon-veg` project directory.
+2. Navigate to the location of the `neon-veg` project on your computer.
-3. Place the zipped veg structure data file inside the `neon-veg/data/` directory.
+3. Place the .zip veg structure data file inside the `neon-veg/data/` directory.
 4. Open the `main.R` script and edit the `data_path` and `out_dir` variables:
--   `data_path` is the path and filename of the vegetation structure input data.
-Its default value is *"data/NEON_struct-woody-plant.zip"*
+-   `data_path` is the path and filename of the veg structure input data, such as *"data/NEON_struct-woody-plant.zip"*
 -   `out_dir` is where the output files will be written.

 We will assume that the working directory is set to the location of the `neon-veg` project.